 Credit Hour Cost: $494

-One of the more prestigious schools on our list (in both reputation and research), the University of Michigan (UM) is a public university in Ann Arbor, Michigan that holds the honor of being one of the state’s oldest educational institution.
-Alongside their academic excellence, UM’s football program is one of the best in the country, ranking number 1 in NCAA history for total wins.
+The University of Michigan (UM) is a public university in Ann Arbor, Michigan.
+It has the honor of being one of the state’s oldest educational institutions.
+Alongside their academic excellence, UM’s football program is one of the best in the country.
+It ranks first in NCAA history for total wins.

 - Sport Marketing Analytics